O365/python-o365/docs/source/usage/sharepoint.rst

 **Creating & Deleting Sharepoint Items**

-A sharepoint list item can be created by passing the new data in a dictionary consisting of :code:`{'column_name': 'new_data'}`.
-Not all columns in the list have to be accounted for in the dictionary, any column in the list not in the dictionary will be filled with a blank.
+A Sharepoint list item can be created by passing the new data in a dictionary consisting of :code:`{'column_name': 'new_data'}`.
+Not all columns in the Sharepoint list have to be accounted for in the dictionary, any Sharepoint List column not in the dictionary will be filled with a blank.
 The `column_name` must be the internal column name of the sharepoint list.  :code:`.column_name_cw` of a sharepoint list will provide a dictionary of :code:`{'Display Name': 'Internal Name'}` if needed.